aidanrogers02/Google_Data_Analytics_Capstone_Cyclistic/README.md

   * Use only the most essential columns when loading them into a database
   * Make note of empty data but proceed on as there is still ample data available.
 Also use numbers.Abs() to convert any negative trip durations to positive
   * Transform data in excel to get down to the essential columns and data for SQL

+## Process
+I now had to clean the bicycle lending data to get it ready for analysis.

+### Tools
+* Microsoft Power Query for preliminary analysis and data cleaning.
+Take the cleaned data from here and use it in SQL and R. Use pivot tables to find some trends among the data.
+* SQL for main analysis, can handle all of the data properly.
+Create a PostgreSQL table to hold all of the data for the year.
+Upload all data and list its quarter.
+* R for some extra analysis.
+See if there are any trends that went unnoticed with R.